powerexploit/Ashok/contributing.md/contributing.md

 ### STEP 2: Fork the issue

-For the issue as shown below to work on the issue in your personal space.
+Fork the issue as shown below to work on the issue in your personal space.
-You can also fork the repository using
+You can clone the repository using

 ```https://github.com/ankitdobhal/Ashok.git```